Sprint – From dismantling to re-use as fast as possible

 Therefore, the Sprint unit focuses on finding solutions to challenges that arise and on cooperating with various players from research (Empa), industry (Baubüro in situ ag, Bouygues E&S InTec Schweiz AG, HUSNER AG, Glassolutions) and the public sector (City of Dübendorf).
 It follows the principle of "Design for Disassembly" so that, in the event of dismantling, materials and components can be reused elsewhere.
 For the first time, Empa is combining the approach of re-use and the market requirements of "fast and flexible construction", thus demonstrating that these needs can be met together.

-The new Sprint unit is scheduled for completion in early summer 2021.
+The new Sprint unit is being put into operation at NEST in summer 2021.

 NEST Podcast: «From deconstruction to re-use with building component hunter Kerstin Müller» (in German)